y-du/simple-conf-manager/README.md

 - `ext_aft_crt` exit the script after config file creation, set to `False` if execution should continue.

 - `pers_def` if a key's value is removed from the config file and a default value exists write back the default value, set to `False` if the value is to remain empty.

+#### Setting and getting values

+During runtime values are stored in attributes housed in objects representing the respective sections.
+Setting and getting values is straightforward:

+    configuration.section.key = 'value' # set

+    value = configuration.section.key   # get

+Possible types are: `str`, `int`, `float`, `complex`, `bool`, `NoneType`.
+Other types will be treated as strings.

 #### Logging